jordanatkins/Treemo/README.md

 * `if (moisture >= 300)` - Very Happy

 Change the values to the values you got from your readings.
 If you break something, you can always download everything from this repo and start fresh.

+# Contributing

+We'd love to see what you have to add!
+We happily accept contributions, especially through pull requests on GitHub.

+Please read CONTRIBUTING.md for important guidelines to follow.